rityujsingh08/Customer_Churn_Analysis-Telecom-Industry/README.md

 # 📊 Telecom Customer Churn Prediction

 - Predicting customer churn is a crucial task for telecom companies seeking to retain their users and reduce customer attrition.
-This project explores, analyzes, and builds machine learning models to predict whether a customer is likely to churn based on their service usage and demographic data.
+This project explores, analyzes, and builds insight to predict whether a customer is likely to churn based on their service usage and demographic data.

 # 🚀 Project Overview